derekfine/Data-Cleaning-Project-Group-3-/Codebook.md

 ## Abbreviation Key
 Abbreviation | Definition
 ------------- | ----------
-Acc | placeholder
+Acc | Indicates data taken from a device's accelerometer.
-Body | placeholder
+Body | Indicates measurements derived from the acceleration of the wearer's body.
-Gravity | placeholder
+Gravity | Indicates measurements derived from the acceleration of gravity.
-Gyro | placeholder
+Gyro | Indicates data taken from a device's gyroscope.
-Jerk | placeholder
+Jerk | Signals derived from the linear acceleration and angular velocity of the wearer's body in three dimensions (XYZ).
-Mag | placeholder
+Mag | Calculated magnitude of the signals recorded.
-Mean | placeholder
+Mean | The mean value of a given measurement.
-Std | placeholder
+Std | The standard deviation of a given measurement.
+X | Data for the X-axis of motion.
+Y | Data for the Y-axis of motion.
+Z | Data for the Z-axis of motion.

 ## Data for Task 1